mongodb-partners/partner-api-quickstart-for-partners/docs/PARTNER.md

 ## Step 5 — Enable Delegated Partner Access

-For your own test organization during development, follow the [Enable Delegated Partner Access](/partner-api-guide/enable-delegated-access) guide.
+For your own test organization during development, follow the "Enable Delegated Partner Access" section in `PARTNER_API_GUIDE.md`.

-In the Lovable product, guide users through enabling it in their own Atlas org, or surface a link to Atlas settings.
+In your product, guide users through enabling it in their own Atlas org, or surface a link to Atlas settings.

 ---